General Admission Policy

 To comply with USCIS regulations, all F-1 students must register for the full course load at the beginning of each fall and each spring semester.
 Other regulations are outlined in the international student’s letter and I-20 Form.

-Assisting students with F-1 visas is central to the support for international students provided by OIS.
+Assisting students with F-1 visas is a central component of the support provided to international students by OIS.
 The office can also help students who hold other nonimmigrant visas and direct them to the appropriate resources or government offices.
 If students are unclear about the type of visa they should obtain, they should visit the USCIS website for additional information or contact OIS at 667-208-7001 or ois@jhu.edu with any questions.

 All current international students on F-1 visas sponsored by the School of Education are automatically subscribed to the International Service listserv upon the first semester of enrollment.
 Regular updates are sent regarding visa-related matters and other items of interest to international students.